 The Implementing Agent and the attitude of the construction team play an integral role in determining the impact that the development will have on the environment.
-The ECO needs to ensure that the all role-players are aware of the constraints that the EMPr places on the development and construction team and are prepared to be actively involved in enforcing these constraints.
-The end result relies on cooperation and mutual respect and understanding of all parties involved.
+The ECO needs to ensure that all the role-players are aware of the constraints that the EMPr , and associated Environmental Authorization, places on the development and construction team and are prepared to be actively involved in enforcing these constraints.
+In order to ensure that the development is sustainable and compliant, will depend on the cooperation, mutual respect and understanding of all parties involved.